 |Walking Into Objects||Doors, windows, office machinery, light posts, and fixtures are common problems.|

-While these are the most common injury claims seen by small business owners and workers’ comp claims departments, there are infinite ways people get hurt on the job.
-Employers should always be mindful of potential hazards in the office.
+While these are the most common injuries small business owners and workers’ comp claims departments see, there are infinite ways people get hurt on the job.
+Employers should always be mindful of potential hazards in the workplace.

 Ten of the most common workplace injuries include: